prescient-design/StrainRelief/README.md

 ## The Protocol

-The protocol used in StrainRelief is designed to be simple, fast and model agnostic - all that is needed to apply a new force field is to write an ASE calculator wrapper.
+The protocol used in StrainRelief is designed to be simple, fast and model agnostic - all that is needed to apply a new force field is to write an ASE calculator wrapper (such as `calculators/_mmff94.py:RDKitMMFFCalculator`).
 Additionally you can use any MACE model, such as these from the [MACE-OFF23](https://github.com/ACEsuit/mace-off/tree/main/mace_off23) repository.

 ![Strain Relief Protocol](assets/strain_relief_protocol.png)